getbouncer/apidocs/card-scan/android-integration-guide.md

 ## Developing

+The basics of the CardScan architecture are outlined in the [architecture docs](android-architecture-overview.md).

-See the [development docs](https://github.com/getbouncer/cardscan-ui-android/blob/master/docs/develop.md) for details on developing for this library.
+See the [development docs](android-development-guide.md) for details on developing for this library.

 ## Authors